AndyAnderson8/SARS-CoV-2-Origin-Study/README.md

 ## Repository Contents

 - `Main.py`: This script runs the core analysis.
-It aligns genetic sequences, calculates their differences, and produces visuals that help us understand the genetic relationship between SARS-CoV-2 and animal coronaviruses.
+It facilitates the process of RNA translation into amino acids, aligns the genetic sequences, and calculates their differences.
 - `FASTAs/`: This directory contains FASTA files, which are formatted sequences of RNA genomes from various animal coronaviruses.
 All FASTA files have been found and extracted from the [National Center for Biotechnology Information (NCBI) database](https://www.ncbi.nlm.nih.gov/nuccore).

 ## Installation and Setup